Biohazard Precautions for Handling and Shipping Medical Specimens

 What precautions should be taken against biological hazards during specimen collection?

-When collecting specimens, face protection (like a face shield), protective clothing such as Tyvek lab coats and gloves should be worn.
+When collecting specimens, face protection (like a face shield), and protective clothing such as Tyvek lab coats and gloves should be worn.
 Depending on the type of sample being collected, either a surgical mask or an N-95 respirator is necessary for additional safety measures.
-It would also be wise to have safety glasses available too.
-This will protect you from any potential biological hazards that may arise during specimen collection activities.

 How do you ship biohazards?